-Tottenham Hotspur Women v Manchester United Women
+Man Utd return to WSL helm despite Toone red card

 Post update

+Eveliina Summanen (Tottenham Hotspur Women) is shown the yellow card for a bad foul.

+Leah Galton (Manchester United Women) wins a free kick in the defensive half.

-Foul by Celin Ildhusøy (Tottenham Hotspur Women).
+Foul by Eveliina Summanen (Tottenham Hotspur Women).

+Offside, Manchester United Women.
+Katie Zelem tries a through ball, but Rachel Williams is caught offside.

+Katie Zelem (Manchester United Women) wins a free kick on the left wing.

 Post update